Maseno-Debate/MasenoLawtomator/README.md

 ## 🛣️ **Future Additions**

 * More advanced Word automation
-* Legal writing templates (opinions, affidavits, demand letters)
+* Legal writing templates (opinions, submissions, affidavits)
 * Google Docs automation (Apps Script)
 * Case-law note organizers
-* Clinic file management tools
+* Clinic file tools (intake sheets, auto-summaries)

 ---

 ## 🤝 **Contributing**

-Contributions, improvements, and new macros from students are welcome.
-Feel free to submit pull requests or share your own macros.
+Contributions are welcome!
+If you have useful macros or improvements, submit a pull request.

 ---

 ## 📄 **License**

-This project is released under the **MIT License**, allowing free use, modification, and sharing.
+This project is licensed under the **Apache License 2.0**.
+See the `LICENSE` file for full terms.

 ---